UTAustinSPS/data-analysis/data_analysis/_sources/LaTeX/docstructure.rst

+.. role:: raw-html(raw)
+   :format: html

 ==================
 Document Structure
 ==================

+:raw-html:`<span class="latex">L<sup>A</sup>T<sub>E</sub>X</span>`

-:math:`\LaTeX` documents have two main parts: the preamble, and the body.
+LaTeX documents have two main parts: the preamble, and the body.

 Useful Structures
 =================
 The Required Command
 --------------------
-There is one required command for every :math:`\LaTeX` document, :code:`\documentclass`.
+There is one required command for every LaTeX document, :code:`\documentclass`.
-Specifying the class of the document tells :math:`\LaTeX` the basic formatting desired for the document.
+Specifying the class of the document tells LaTeX the basic formatting desired for the document.
 There are many document classes, and they are covered on the document classes page.

 Body
 ----
-The body of a document begins with the :code:`\begin{document}` command and ends with the :code:`\end{document}` command. :math:`\LaTeX` treats everything between those :code:`\begin` and :code:`\end` statements as the :code:`document` environment.
+The body of a document begins with the :code:`\begin{document}` command and ends with the :code:`\end{document}` command.
+LaTeX treats everything between those :code:`\begin` and :code:`\end` statements as the :code:`document` environment.

-Except comments, everything written the body of a :math:`\LaTeX` document will be processed during typesetting.
+Except comments, everything written the body of a LaTeX document will be processed during typesetting.